Panda-Logica/Panda_Logica_Docs/snippets/mbi/V1.0.0.2/InAppHelp/MainApp/print-preview/print-preview-for-wpf/printing-and-page-setup/print-a-document-using-the-print-dialog.md

----
-title: Print a Document Using the Print Dialog
-author: Anna Gubareva
-legacyId: 116486
----
 # Print a Document Using the Print Dialog
 To print a document, do one of the following.
 * Click the **Print...** ![WPFDesigner_PreviewToolbar_Print](../../../../images/img120163.png) button on the toolbar.